Refurbishing and Recondition Brake Calipers

 Badly jammed pistons are challenging to remove.
 Before installing a new piston and seal kit the piston housing will require honing

-Caliper pistons are relatively simple to remove with the correct tools, but it is essential not to mark the piston bore during removal.
+Caliper pistons are relatively simple to remove with the correct tools, but it is essential not to mark the bore during removal.

 Couplemate uses a specially designed air hose that screws into the brass adaptor.
 With this, 70 psi of compressed air pressure ‘pops’ the piston out of its housing.